gokul704/HRMS-backend/NO_MORE_500_ERRORS.md

 3. **Monitor logs** - Check for any view creation events
 4. **Extend to other controllers** - Apply the same pattern to other controllers

-**Your HRMS application is now bulletproof against view-related 500 errors!** 🛡️
+**Your StaffIQ application is now bulletproof against view-related 500 errors!** 🛡️